vjeffrey/mario-meets-inspec/README.md

 ```

 ## Step Five: From a control to a profile and all about the inspec.yml
-### Stick some controls together in a file, stick it together with an inspec.yml and a profile is made!:
+### Stick some controls together in a file, together with an inspec.yml and a profile is made!
+A what yml??
+An InSpec yml!
+That's a small file that contains metadata information about your profile.
 #### (see controls/ssh_tests.rb and inspec.yml)
 ```
 name: mario-meets-inspec